cheginit/curviriver/CONTRIBUTING.rst

 Get Started!
 ------------

 Ready to contribute?
-Here's how to set up GeoMesher for local development.
+Here's how to set up CurviRiver for local development.

-1. Fork the GeoMesher repo through the GitHub website.
+1. Fork the CurviRiver repo through the GitHub website.
-2. Clone your fork locally and add the main GeoMesher as the upstream remote:
+2. Clone your fork locally and add the main CurviRiver as the upstream remote:

 .. code-block:: console